 If you have refunded the guest via your PDQ terminal, by wire transfer (External payment) or in cash, you need to note this in the system.
 You can do this in the billing screen of the guest.
 See the below guides for each of the cases.

-A Merchant refund will actually transfer the funds to the guest's bank account.
+A Mews Payments refund will actually transfer the funds to the guest's bank account.

 How to close a bill with a refund?